projectara/greybus-spec/source/bridged_phy.rst

 Greybus GPIO Protocol Version Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus GPIO protocol version operation allows the requestor to determine the version of this protocol to which the GPIO controller complies.
+The Greybus GPIO protocol version operation allows the protocol handling software on both ends of a connection to negotiate the version of the GPIO protocol to use.

 Greybus GPIO Protocol Version Request
 """""""""""""""""""""""""""""""""""""